"Sterrenberg, a recent Curtis graduate, in perfect diction and soft smiling tone, drew beautifully vivid imagery."

 RACHEL STERRENBERG, soprano, is a native of "America's favorite small town" Madison, Georgia.
 Her most recent performances have been hailed as having "admirable dynamic control" with "perfect diction and soft smiling tone" by Opera News and the Philadelphia Inquirer, respectively.

-In the 2015-2016 season, Rachel joined Opera Philadelphia for a second year as an Emerging Artist.
-During her tenure, she performed Annina in their production of La Traviata and Sara in the highly anticipated East Coast Premiere of Jennifer Higdon and Gene Scheer's Cold Mountain.
-Ms. Sterrenberg gave her debut performance of Carmina Burana with the Reading Choral Society, and appeared with the Aizuri Quartet.
+Last season, Rachel presented her signature role of Chan Parker in Charlie Parker’s Yardbird with three opera companies: Madison Opera, Lyric Opera of Chicago, and English National Opera to critical acclaim.
+In the 2015-16 season, Rachel joined Opera Philadelphia for a second year as an Emerging Artist.
+She performed Annina in their production of La Traviata and Sara in the highly anticipated East Coast Premiere of Higdon and Scheer’s Cold Mountain.

 Sterrenberg was featured in lead soprano roles with the Curtis Institute Opera Theatre including the title role in Tchaikovsky's Iolanta, Anne Trulove in The Rake's Progress, Adina in L'elisir d'amore, Blanche de la Force inDialogues des Carmélites, Pamina in Die Zauberflöte, Mrs. Coyle in Owen Wingrave, and Armida in Rinaldo.
 Other roles during her tenure at the Curtis Institute: Contessa Almaviva (Le Nozze di Figaro) with the Princeton Symphony Orchestra and the complete workshop of the role of Ada Monroe in Pulitzer Prize winner Jennifer Higdon's premier opera, Cold Mountain, which is commissioned by Santa Fe Opera, Opera Philadelphia, and Minnesota Opera.